-"2.
-(1) (e) any claim for damage done by a ship;

-- (f) any claim for loss of life or personal injury sustained in consequence of - (i) any defect in a ship or in her apparel or equipment; or

-(ii) the wrongful act, neglect or default of the owners, charterers or persons in possession or control of a ship or of the master or crew thereof or of any other person for whose wrongful acts, neglect or defaults the owners, charterers or persons in possession or control of a ship are responsible, being an act, neglect or default in the navigation or management of the ship, in the loading, carriage or discharge of good on, in or from the ship or in the embarkation, carriage or disembarkation of persons on, in or from the ship;

-(g) any claim for loss of or damage to goods carried in a ship;

-(h) any claim arising out of any agreement relating to the carriage of goods in a ship or to the use or, hire of a ship;
+- (e) any claim for damage done by a ship; - (f) any claim for loss of life or personal injury sustained in consequence of - (i) any defect in a ship or in her apparel or equipment; or - (ii) the wrongful act, neglect or default of the owners, charterers or persons in possession or control of a ship or of the master or crew thereof or of any other person for whose wrongful acts, neglect or defaults the owners, charterers or persons in possession or control of a ship are responsible, being an act, neglect or default in the navigation or management of the ship, in the loading, carriage or discharge of good on, in or from the ship or in the embarkation, carriage or disembarkation of persons on, in or from the ship; - (g) any claim for loss of or damage to goods carried in a ship; - (h) any claim arising out of any agreement relating to the carriage of goods in a ship or to the use or, hire of a ship; - (i) any claim in the nature of salvage;

-- (i) any claim in the nature of salvage; - (j) any claim in the nature of towage in respect of a ship; - (k) any claim in the nature of pilotage in respect of a ship; - (I) any claim in respect of - (i) goods or materials supplied, or - (ii) services rendered, to a ship for her operation or maintenance ;

-(m) any claim in respect of the construction, repair or equipment of a ship or dock charges or dues;

-(n) any claim by a master or member of the crew of a ship for wages and any claim by or in respect of a master or member of the crew of a ship for any money or property which under any law in force for the time being is recoverable as wages ;
+- (j) any claim in the nature of towage in respect of a ship; - (k) any claim in the nature of pilotage in respect of a ship; - (l) any claim in respect of - (i) goods or materials supplied, or - (ii) services rendered, to a ship for her operation or maintenance ; - (m) any claim in respect of the construction, repair or equipment of a ship or dock charges or dues; - (n) any claim by a master or member of the crew of a ship for wages and any claim by or in respect of a master or member of the crew of a ship for any money or property which under any law in force for the time being is recoverable as wages; - (o) any claim by a master, shipper, charterer or agent in respect of disbursements made on account of a ship; - (p) any claim arising out of an act which is or is claimed to be a general average act; - (q) any claim arising out of bottomry;"

-(n) any claim by a master or member of the crew of a ship for wages and any claim by or in respect of a master or member of the crew of a ship for any money or property which under any law in force for the time being is recoverable as wages ;

-(o) any claim by a master, shipper, charterer or agent in respect of disbursements made on account of a ship;

-(p) any claim arising out of an act which is or is claimed to be a general average act;

-(q) any claim arising out of bottomry;"

-6. Can you arrest a ship irrespectively of her flag?
+6. Can you arrest a ship irrespective of her flag?

 Yes.
-Irrespective of the flag of the vessel anyone can file papers to arrest a vessel, if you have a claim arising under Section 2(1)(e) to (q) under the Admiralty Jurisdiction Act No. 40 of 1983.
+Irrespective of the flag of the vessel, anyone can file papers to arrest a vessel.

-7. Can you arrest a ship irrespectively of the debtor?
+7. Can you arrest a ship irrespective of the debtor?

 Yes.
-Arresting of a ship is with respect to any of the claims for damages under Section 2(1)(e) to (q) of Admiralty Jurisdiction Act No. 40 of 1983.
-Therefore immaterial of the debtor, if there is a prima facie claim for damages a ship can be arrested.
+Immaterial of the debtor, if there is a prima facie claim for damages a ship can be arrested.